Tine-m/SQL/sql.md

 # Exercises (20 minutes)

-We will be working with the coffee-database (the database you used in Benjamin’s classes).
+We will use the coffee-database (the database you used in Benjamin’s classes).
 If you don’t have the database already, find the script to create the database [here.](https://github.com/behu-kea/dat20-classes/blob/master/week-11/assets/coffee-database.sql)

 1)	Find the number of female customers.